Eminakkoc/labplusarts/README.md

 I decided to use a data source component to get data arrays from predefined json files or from copy/pasted JSON arrays.

-> ⚠️ **Warning:** Changing selection between those options will reset all the filter, search and newly added data.
+> ⚠️ **Warning:** Changing selection between those options will reset all the filter and search data.

 Another component which is placed next to the data source component is "Filter" component, which deduces the filtering fields by iterating through all data elements and collect each of their fields to display corresponding input elements.